Bezbiletnik/GenerateInstagramPost/README.md

 ## Example Response

-price=1750000
-area=3850
+price=6230000
+area=5500
 bedrooms=3
 bathrooms=1
-stories=2
+stories=3
 mainroad=yes
 guestroom=no
 basement=no
 hotwaterheating=no
 airconditioning=no
-parking=0
-prefarea=no
+parking=1
+prefarea=yes
 furnishingstatus=unfurnished
+// all parameters used to generate this sample
-🏠 Just listed!
-Don't miss out on this incredible property! 🏠
+🏡 Just Listed!
+This gorgeous 3-bedroom home with 1 bathroom is now available for only $6,230,000!
+Don't miss out on this amazing deal! 🙌

-📍 Located in a desirable neighborhood, this stunning 3-bedroom home is a great find for those seeking their dream home.

-💰 Priced at $1,750,000, this property offers exceptional value for its spacious 3850 sqft area.
-With plenty of room to grow, you'll have endless possibilities to make this house your own.
+📐 With a spacious area of 5,500 sqft, this home offers plenty of room for your family and guests to relax and enjoy. 🌳🌞

-🛏️ Boasting 3 bedrooms, this home provides ample space for comfortable living.
-It also features 1 bathroom, ensuring convenience for the entire household.
+🛏️ Featuring 3 cozy bedrooms, this home provides ample space for everyone to have their own privacy while enjoying quality time together. 💤✨

-🌲 Situated on a peaceful street, this 2-story home welcomes you with its charming character and inviting ambiance.
-The main road accessibility ensures easy commuting for your daily needs.

-🚗 Need parking space?
-Although this property comes with zero parking spots, public parking options are available nearby to accommodate your vehicles.

-💡 While this home does not have hot water heating or air conditioning, there's potential to customize it to your liking.
-Unleash your creativity and transform this house into your personal oasis.

-🏡 With no guest room or basement, you can tailor the interior to suit your lifestyle and preferences.
-The unfurnished furnishing status offers a blank canvas for you to design your dream home.

-🌳 While not situated in a preferred area, this home is an incredible opportunity for you to create your own haven.
-Take advantage of its potential and make it your own personal retreat.

-📞 Don't wait!
-Contact us now to schedule a viewing and explore the possibilities of making this house your new home.
-Let us guide you through the process of turning this property into your dream residence.
+🚻 The bathroom is well-maintained and ensures your daily routines are convenient and comfortable. 🚿💦

+🏢 This 3-story home offers a versatile layout, perfect for families looking for extra space and separation. 📚🎮

+🛣️Situated on the main road, you'll have easy access to nearby amenities, transportation, and entertainment options. 🛒🚌

+🏠 The property also includes a parking space, ensuring convenience and peace of mind for you and your family. 🚗🅿️

+🏖️ Located in a preferred area, you'll enjoy a peaceful and serene neighborhood, perfect for long walks and leisurely evenings. 🌳🌸

+❄️💦 Other features include hot water heating and air conditioning, providing comfort in any weather.

+💼💼 Whether you're a family looking for a spacious home or an investor seeking an excellent property, this listing is a must-see!

+📲 Contact us today to book a viewing!
+Don't wait, as this incredible opportunity won't last long! 📞💼

-#NewListing #DreamHome #RealEstate #ForSale #PropertyListing #HomeSweetHome #InvestmentOpportunity #InstaHome #HomeInspo #HomeDecor
+#JustListed #DreamHome #FamilyFriendly #RealEstate #InvestmentOpportunity #HomeSweetHome